 Another way to disambiguate the object reference is to allow user-initiative.
-For example, if the robot and the user share visual information of the environment, the user can always observe the robot to check whether it has misunderstood and correct it immediately [3, 4].
+For example, if the robot and the user share visual information of the environment, the user can always observe the robot to check whether it has misunderstood and correct it immediately [Inamura et al., 2001, Shinyama et al., 2000, MIYATA et al., 2001].
 However, it is difficult for the robot to provide sufficient information to the user over a voice-only channel.
+Although [YAMADA et al., 1990, Herskovits, 1986] addressed an ambiguities of spacial descriptions, they did not include the object reference problems.

 Since there are multiple sources of uncertainty such as in the automatic speech recognition and image recognition processes in addition to the object reference, we present a probabilistic reasoning method based on a belief network of the object reference.
 The robot selects an appropriate dialogue or a set of actions based on the belief network even under uncertainty from several sources.
-It revises the user model of object references by word when it finds a target, and maintains the user model for future dialogue.
+It revises the user model of object references by word when it finds a target, and maintains the user model for future dialogue[YAMAKATA et al., 2001].